 N. Hausmann, O. Kokkinaki, D. Anglos, G. Bailey

 Activities: Arabian Prehistory, Laser Analysis, Marine Food

-Acknowledgements: This work has received funding from LASERLAB-EUROPE (grant agreement grant agreement n° 284464).
+Acknowledgments: This work has received funding from LASERLAB-EUROPE (grant agreement n° 284464).